mybatis/mybatis-dynamic-sql/src/site/markdown/docs/databaseObjects.md

 ## Table or View Representation

 The class `org.mybatis.dynamic.sql.SqlTable` is used to represent a table or view in a database.
 An `SqlTable` holds a name, and a collection of `SqlColumn` objects that represent the columns in a table or view.
+A subclass of `SqlTable` - `AliasableSqlTable` should be used in cases where you want to specify a table alias that should be used in all cases, or if you need to change the table name at runtime.

 A table or view name in SQL has three parts:

 1. The catalog - which is optional and is rarely used outside of Microsoft SQL Server.
 If unspecified the default catalog will be used - and many databases only have one catalog
-1. The schema - which is optional but is very often specified.
+2. The schema - which is optional but is very often specified.
 If unspecified, the default schema will be used
-1. The table name - which is required
+3. The table name - which is required

 Typical examples of names are as follows: